arthurzaczek/OSPC/README.md

 Usage
 -----

+> Note!
+When you run the program the first time without a configuration or adapted set of Comparer settings you will only find exact matches that are longer than 1000 Tokens.
+Each programming course is different.
+You have to find the right values for your course.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Usage: OSPC [options] { file1 file2 ... }

   -h, -?, --help             Prints this help
+  -c=VALUE                   Reads the given configuration.
+Note, this switch
+                               should be the first argument as it overrides any
+                               other argument parsed yet.
+  --write-config=VALUE       Write the current configuration to the given
+                               file.
+Note, this switch should be the last
+                               argument.
   -f=VALUE                   File filter.
 If -d is specified, then -f
                                defaults to "*.*."
   -d=VALUE                   Specifies a directory where the filer applies.